 Your Parish Council – what we do

 Parish councils are elected bodies who can help on a number of local issues, such as: providing and administering allotments; commenting on planning applications that fall within the parish; offering modest grants to help local organisations; providing a forum within which the community can discuss topical issues such as the need for local facilities, e.g. a bus shelter, play areas and play equipment.
-While parish councils are increasingly being expected to shoulder greater responsibilities, such as cutting grass verges, it should be noted that the upkeep of local roads – including mending pot holes! – is the responsibility of Devon Highways and problems can be reported here (https://new.devon.gov.uk/roadsandtransport/report-a-problem/).
+While parish councils are increasingly being expected to shoulder greater responsibilities, such as cutting grass verges, it should be noted that the upkeep of local roads – including mending pot holes! – is the responsibility of Devon Highways and problems can be reported through the Devon Highways website by using this link https://new.devon.gov.uk/roadsandtransport/report-a-problem/

 Feniton Parish Councillors are all unpaid volunteers, and the Council meets on the second Monday of each month (except August) at 7.30 p.m. in the village hall annex.
 The Council is supported by two paid staff: a professionally qualified Clerk and a village handyman.